-No matter where you live, where you play, or where you work, clean water is a critical resource.
-NACD and conservation districts make sure landowners have the proper tools they need to protect water from sediment runoff, nutrients, and other contaminants.
+No matter where you live, play or work, clean water is a critical resource.
+NACD and conservation districts make sure landowners have the proper tools they need to protect water from sediment runoff, nutrients and other contaminants.
 The association is also committed to being the voice of conservation districts on the most pressing federal water conservation issues, including the Environmental Protection Agency’s (EPA) WOTUS rule.

 NACD supports the recent legislative attempts to repeal the EPA’s Waters of the United States (WOTUS) rule, also known as the Clean Water Rule, and opposes any measure that expands the jurisdiction of the Clean Water Act (CWA).
 After completing an economic analysis, EPA and USACE have estimated the rule would result in a 3 percent increase in CWA jurisdiction.
 The extent of the expansion is difficult to predict with precision; however, if the rule were to encompass all adjacent waters and most isolated wetlands and ditches, NACD estimates it would be significantly greater than 3 percent.

 NACD supports the Supreme Court’s recent decision to leave the management of non-navigable waters in the hands of landowners and local governments.
 For more than 75 years, conservation districts have been leaders in locally-led efforts to ensure a clean and sustainable water supply for the nation.
 With earned trust and a proven ability to form partnerships at the local level, conservation districts are well positioned to play a key role in addressing water quality challenges in local communities.
 NACD continues to track WOTUS repeal legislation in Congress and is monitoring the courts’ ongoing review of the WOTUS rule.

 - April 2014: EPA published a proposed rule on the definition of WOTUS under CWA.